BND Hamburger Icon

 If you think a VoIP phone system is right for your business, check out our recommendations for the best business phone systems and VoIP providers:

-• RingCentral MVP: VoIP business phone systems are great for collaboration, and this system maximizes those capabilities.
+• RingEX: VoIP business phone systems are great for collaboration, and this system maximizes those capabilities.
 The platform allows for up to 200 attendees for HD video conferencing, and business phone numbers are available in over 100 countries.
 Thousands of available integrations allow for a truly customized experience.
 Check out our in-depth RingCentral MVP review to learn more about the pros and cons.

 • Zoom: Wait, Zoom for VoIP?
 That’s right!
 And for cost-effectiveness, it’s our pick.
-A metered, pay-as-you go option is great for businesses that use phones infrequently but still need the service.
+A metered, pay-as-you-go option is great for businesses that use phones infrequently but still need the service.
 And all phone plans come with the option to switch calls to video.
 Read our Zoom review to see if this option is right for you.

 • Dialpad: With its AI-powered capabilities and 100% uptime guarantee, Dialpad is truly a modern VoIP option.
 AI plays a big role, with note-taking tools that give you post-call summaries with action items.
 This can be a real time-saver when your employees need to move on to other tasks after a call.
 Our Dialpad review will help you determine if this system is right for your business.